 $7,000,000 Settlement (Massachusetts 2023): A group of 4 former foster children alleged that the were sexually abused by a their foster parents in the late 1990s and early 2000s.
 They brought a sex abuse negligence lawsuit against the Massachusetts child welfare agency claiming that the agency repeatedly ignored warning signs and complaints about the foster parents sexually abusing children.
 The state paid $7 million to settle the claims.

-$485,000,000 Verdict (New Mexico 2023): In this case, an 8-year-old girl was placed in a foster care home with a foster parent who had previously been accused of sexual assault.
+$485,000,000 Verdict (New Mexico 2023): An 8-year-old girl was placed in a foster care home with a foster parent who had previously been accused of sexual assault.
 The foster parent repeatedly sexually assaulted the girl while she was at the foster home and she later sued the private contractor (Acadia Healthcare) that operated the foster system for the state.
 A jury found that the foster care agency was negligent and awarded a staggering $485 million.

 $7,800,000 Settlement (California 2022): The lawsuit alleged that the San Bernadino County foster care system failed to protect a child from sexual and physical abuse by placing his older brother in the same foster home despite being aware of his prior abusive behavior.
 The lawsuit also alleged that social workers from county Child and Family Services did not properly supervise the case and failed to adequately monitor the child’s condition.

-$3,500,000 Settlement (Washington 2020): In this case, the female plaintiff claimed she was placed in a foster home despite reports of suspected child sexual abuse, and then her foster father sex trafficked her in Washington apple orchards over a 13 year period from age 3 to age 16.
+$3,500,000 Settlement (Washington 2020): A young woman claimed she was placed in a foster home despite reports of suspected child sexual abuse, and then her foster father sex trafficked her in Washington apple orchards over a 13 year period from age 3 to age 16.
 The state child services department was allegedly negligent for putting her in the home and then ignoring repeated reports of abuse.

 $2,900,000 Settlement (Florida 2019): The Florida Department of Children and Families was sued by 3 former foster care children who claimed that they were sexually abused at a foster home in Nassau County.
 The abuse was perpetrated by the 2 older children of the foster parents.
 The older children were apparently known to be sexually aggressive, but the agency continued placing foster kids in the home anyways.